 The source of the disturbance can be default, rising interest rate, disruption in refinancing sources, a natural disaster, or any other “shocks” that affect either the cash inflow or cash outflow of an economic unit.
 While a lot of work has been done to identifying the sources of disturbance (especially credit risk and liquidity risk), the goal in this paper is to focus on the risk of amplification of the shock induced by underwriting practices.
-In the Minskian framework, this amplification goes through a snowball effect between asset price and debt that, if left unchecked, leads to a debt deflation.
+In the Minskian framework, this amplification goes through a snowball effect between asset price and debt on the upside (a debt inflation) that, if left unchecked, leads to a debt deflation.

-In order to measure the risk of debt-deflation, Minsky made a difference between three different degrees of financial fragility induced by indebtedness: Hedge finance, Speculative finance, and Ponzi finance.
+In order to measure the risk of debt deflation, Minsky made a difference between three different degrees of financial fragility induced by indebtedness: Hedge finance, Speculative finance, and Ponzi finance.
 Hedge finance means that an economic unit is expected to be able to pay its liability commitments (CC) with the net cash flow it generates from its routine economic operations (work for most individuals, going concern for companies) (NCFO).
-Thus at time 0, when a debt contract is signed, the following state of expectation in terms of cash flows from routine operations prevails:
+Thus, when a debt contract is signed (time 0), the following state of expectation in terms of cash flows from routine operations prevails:

 E0(NCFOt) > E0(CCt) t

-In addition, the available cash balance (M) is large enough to meet unforeseen deficiencies in realized net cash inflows from routine operations (there are cases where that might not be the case but they can be ignored for the sake of generalization):
+In addition, the available cash balance (M) is large enough to meet most unforeseen deficiencies in realized net cash inflows from routine operations, and most unforeseen adverse changes in cash outflows from liability commitments (there are cases where that might not be the case but they can be ignored for the sake of generalization):

 NCFOt + Mt > CCt t

-This implies that net cash flow from what Minsky calls defensive position making (NCFPM)—refinancing (∆LR) and forced sales of non-liquid assets (∆(PAQA) = 0)—are not expected and are not needed when cash flow expectations from routine operations are not met:
+This implies that net cash flow from what Minsky calls defensive position making (NCFPM)—borrowing(∆LR) and sales of non-liquid assets (∆(PAQA) = 0) to service debts—are not expected and are not needed when cash flow expectations from routine operations are not met:

 E0(NCFPMt) = NCFPMt = ∆LRt + ∆(PAtQAt) = 0 t

-Thus, even though indebtedness may be high (even relative to income), an economy in which most economic units rely on Hedge finance is not prone to a debt deflation.
+Thus, even though indebtedness may be high (even relative to income), an economy in which most economic units rely on Hedge finance is less prone to a debt deflation.
+However, as Minsky noted, besides unusually large adverse changes in cash flows, there is still one important channel through which a debt deflation can occur with Hedge finance.
+If expectations regarding net cash flow from operations are too reliant on data available during a smooth economic period (not-unusually large adverse changes in cash flows are not considered in the building of margins of safety to meet unforeseen deficiencies) (Kregel 1997), unrealistic and/or fraudulent (recently the case for low-documentation mortgages) (Pendley et al. 2007; Kindleberger 1996), and/or highly reliant on output-price inflation (Minsky 1983), the economy is relatively more fragile.
+Of course, these aspects of the state of expectation also apply to the following categories, and are more prone to occur during the boom phase of the Financial Instability Hypothesis.

 Speculative finance means that routine net cash flows are expected to be large enough to meet the income component of liabilities contracts (iL) but not the capital component of liabilities (principal service, margin call and others) (aL).
-Thus, at the time a debt contract is signed, the following state of expectation prevails for routine cash flows:
+Thus, at the time a debt contract is signed (time 0), the following state of expectation prevails for routine cash flows:

 E0(NCFOt) < E0(CCt)